-You should not need other books throughout the course but you may like to look in other Chemistry books from time to time.
+You should not need other books during the course, but you may like to look in other science books from time to time.
 If you feel that you would like to use a revision guide before the examination, you should ask your tutor which one they recommend.